 According to the Student Right-to-Know Act (P.L.
 101-542) of 1990, colleges and universities that administer federal Title IV funds must disclose certain information to prospective and enrolled students, parents and employees.
 Required student consumer information is already on our website, this page is meant to create a simple way to access all of the required information from one point.
-Contact Student Services at (501) 812-2756 if you have any questions.
+Contact Student Affairs at (501) 812-2211 if you have any questions.
 For an in-depth report, visit IPEDS.

 UA-PTC provides information such as vaccination requirement, student body diversity statistics, tuition and fees, refund policies, transfer and withdrawal policies, academic programs, accreditation, and services for students with disabilities.
 Further, students are provided with information regarding current degree programs and other educational and training programs, as well as instructional, laboratory, and other physical facilities that relate to the academic program.
 For additional instructional information, click here.